AIESydProgYr12021/aie_cpd-FlynnMay/README.md

 # Journey Through Crystal Peaks

 ## About the Game
 Solve puzzles by using the magical wisps to light up the world and travel to new lands.
-Journey Through Crystal Peaks is a lazer maze game, styled similar to that of monument valley.
+Journey Through Crystal Peaks is a lazer maze game, in a similar style of monument valley.

 ### Contributors:
 Contributors to the project are strictly limated to AIE Students as part of their group work project.

 Members:
  - Flynn May: programmer
- - Thomas Greene: designer
+ - Thomas Greene: play testing
- - Ruby Andreatta: designer
+ - Ruby Andreatta: play testing

 ## Build Steps:
 The project can currently be built for windows, android and webgl in the following ways: